10 Best Lord of the Rings Board Games 2024

 Ages (complexity): 10+

 I’m sure you’re familiar with Risk.
-It’s as basic wargame as they come: you’ve got your map of the world with provinces and you move troops around it, combating others.
-Combat is resolved by comparing dice rolls and objectives are simple as well, like holding certain continents.
+It’s as basic wargame as they come: you’ve got your world map with provinces and you move troops around it, combating others.
+Combat is resolved by comparing dice rolls.
+Objectives are simple as well, i.e. holding certain continents.

-Your map is now Middle-earth, with regions such as Gondor, Mordor, Rohan, Andor, Rovanion, and others, replacing continents and further dividing down into provinces for a total of 64 of them.
+This edition plays along those rules.
+Your map is now Middle-earth, with regions such as Gondor, Mordor, Rohan, Andor, and Rovanion replacing continents.
+In total, the world is split into 64 provinces.

-On top of that, there are some new game mechanics, like leaders, power sites, and strongholds, that add more twists to it.
+On top of that, there are some new game mechanics, like leaders, power sites, and strongholds, that add more twists to the vanilla Risk gameplay.

 There is also the Fellowship present.
-It moves along its path into Mordor and acts as a timer, which marks the end of the game.
+It moves along its path into Mordor and acts as a timer, marking the end of the game.
 Points are then added up, determining a winner.

 Best Lord of the Rings Board Games LOTR Risk